 That day was a “gift” that made my heart explode into a million pieces of heart-shaped confetti because (and I didn’t actually know it at the time) my primary love language is quality time.
 In other words, I feel the most appreciated by friends, family, and romantic partners when we spend uninterrupted time together.
 Just talking, or, you know, riding a tandem bike around Philadelphia.

-So with Valentine’s Day right around the corner, let’s talk about how to give good gifts.
+So, let’s talk about how to give good gifts.

 Because it can be intimidating, right?!
 Gift-giving between romantic partners can feel so loaded.
 Feelings swing between total ecstasy (see above) and a ton of anxiety (my college boyfriend gave me a bracelet I hated and I couldn’t tell him).